peering-manager/peering-manager/docs/templating/tutorial/index.md

 ## Routing Policies
-With Communities an Prefix Lists in place, we can now define some routing policies and that part of the template which converts them into router configurations.
+With Communities and Prefix Lists/Sets in place, we can now define some routing policies and that part of the template which converts them into router configurations.